Best Cities To Visit In Türkiye

 Nightlife In Istanbul - Whirling Dervish_Turkey

 The Mausoleum of Rumi is a very popular spot, and it’s also fascinating to learn more about the whirling dervishes.
-Head to the Mevlana Museum to find out more, and you might also be able to see a whirling dervish performance at the Mevlana Cultural Centre.
+Head to the Mevlana Museum to find out more, and you might also see a whirling dervish performance at the Mevlana Cultural Centre.

 Of course, Konya is also home to fantastic cuisine.
 You should 100% head to traditional ocakbasi restaurants and seafood spots to enjoy some of the finest Turkish food you’ll ever taste.